mrtazz/github-unreleased/man/man1/github-unreleased.1.md

 # DESCRIPTION
 `github-unreleased` is a tool that will tell you how many commits have been committed to a repository after its most recent release.
+It can be passed a specific repository slug (like mrtazz/github-unreleased) or by default will check all repositories for the currently authenticated user that have at least one tag and are not forks.

 # OPTIONS